 1 All illustrations are schematic representations and are not drawn to scale; dimensions, densities, and spatial relationships do not reflect actual physical or chemical proportions.

-2 Table includes a selection from XanTec’s full PAG sensor chip portfolio.
+2 Table includes a selection from XanTec’s full Protein AG sensor chip portfolio.

-3 Maximum immobilization capacities are based on capture from a 100 µg/mL solution of Protein A-purified, pooled rabbit IgG in PBS, with 1 µRIU corresponding approximately to 1 RU.
+3 Based on specific binding of 100 µg/mL IgG in phosphate-buffered saline (PBS), with 1 µRIU corresponding approximately to 1 RU.

 Key features: